Virtual Intensive

 Rebirth Your Writing accepts Venmo, Zelle, Canadian e-transfers, US checks, PayPal and credit cards via PayPal.

-Early Birds pay $375 before December 31st.
+Early Birds pay $425 before August 15th.

-After December 31st, the cost is $425.
+After August 15th, the cost is $475.

 Rebirth Your Book/Rebirth Your Writing participates in AWP's Kurt Brown Prize, which awards $500 each year to emerging writers in fiction, poetry, and creative nonfiction who wish to attend a writers’ conference, center, retreat, festival, or residency.
 Winners and six finalists also receive a one-year individual membership in AWP.
 For more information, visit the AWP website.